chakchurina/embedding-model-selection/README.md

 ![image](https://github.com/user-attachments/assets/9db75988-e4a7-4aeb-a02d-f162bed1848b)

-**ModernBERT:** A model can behave similar to any of the previously analyzed ones, depending on whether strict or more relaxed query separation is required.
-However, results should not look like ModernBERT: the lack of a visible diagonal suggests an inability to distinguish similar queries within the same domain.
+**ModernBERT-base:** A model can behave similar to any of the previously analyzed ones, depending on whether strict or more relaxed query separation is required.
+However, results should not look like ModernBERT-base: the lack of a visible diagonal suggests an inability to distinguish similar queries within the same domain.

 The choice of model depends on the application.
 If strict query separation is required, OpenAI’s model is a strong candidate.
 For a more flexible approach, Voyage or ModernBERT-gte may be considered.
-The key takeaway is that the model should not behave like ModernBERT in the given visualization, where all queries appear equally relevant.
+The key takeaway is that the model should not behave like ModernBERT-base in the given visualization, where all queries appear equally relevant.

 ### How Query and Document Embeddings Work Together